elabftw/elabdoc/doc/saml.rst

 How does it work?
 -----------------

 When a user successfully logins to the IDP, the email address is looked up.
 If it doesn't exist, the user is created.
-If the team doesn't exist either (attribute "memberOf"), it is created on the fly.
+If the team doesn't exist either, it is created on the fly.